Fghurayri/portfolio/src/routes/posts/sensible-typescript-apps-with-deno/index.md

 ![Deno on MDN](https://res.cloudinary.com/fghurayri/image/upload/v1630103792/faisal.sh/sensible-typescript-with-deno/mdn.png)

 Moreover, one of the principles of Deno, since it started, is to follow web APIs whenever there's an overlap.
 So, for example, you can use `window.localStorage` in your server, like [documented](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in MDN!
+[Here is a post](https://deno.com/blog/deno-on-mdn) from the Deno team expanding on why that is important.

 Here is a [great video by Surma](https://www.youtube.com/watch?v=SYkzk_j3yb0) published a couple of days ago showcasing Deno.